-The requirements listed in the following section are provided as a representative sample of products that have been identified as having excellent prospects in the Australian market.
-Apart from these specific 'attestations,' which refer only to export certification requirements, products must meet a range of other criteria specific to each commodity that may include, but is not limited to, packaging requirements, treatment options, container conditions, fumigation rates, packaging, quarantine integrity and traceability.
+The requirements listed in the following section are provided as a representative sample of products identified as having excellent prospects in the Australian market.
+Apart from these specific 'attestations,' which refer only to export certification requirements, products must meet a range of other criteria specific to each commodity that may include, but is not limited to, packaging requirements, treatment options, container conditions, fumigation rates, quarantine integrity and traceability.
 A large amount of additional information may be required for each shipment.
-U.S. exporters are advised to consult the BICON database and work with their importers to determine ALL import requirements.
+FAS Canberra advises U.S. exporters to consult the BICON database and work with their importers to determine ALL import requirements.